 That summer I bought a small biofeedback device called an emWave 2 which is meant to help you train yourself to do the Heart Breath (Coherence Technique) well.
-I found it really challenging to use and it got stuck in a drawer until last week.
+I found it really challenging to use and it got stuck in a drawer until the next summer.
 A situation with a friend reminded me of biofeedback (which I used many years ago) and that made me remember this device.
 I pulled it out and plugged it into my computer and went through the same frustration with using it as I had the first time – but this time I determined to push through it.
 And did.
 You work with a computer program and the device registers your coherence levels in several ways.
 You are attached to the device by a clip attached to your ear lobe that then measures your heart rate variability (HRV).

 One part of the training system is a simple graph with 3 colored bars.
-Filling the third bar with green shows that you have reached a high level of heart/brain coherence – that’s the goal.
+Filling all three bars with green shows that you have reached a high level of heart/brain coherence – that’s the goal.
 I had a very challenging time doing this at first.
-Try as I would I could not get past about half “full” on the green bar.
+Try as I would I could not get past about half “full” on the last green bar.
 Then I realized I was focusing mostly on my breathing and its rhythm and hardly at all on the third step – the “positive feeling” part.
 And so I visualized myself sitting by my pond in the middle of summer ( see picture at the top – :-).
 And the green bar filled right up!
 Bam!